rsapkf/42/README.md

 ### Roadmap

-- Dynamic website with tagging system and full featured public API.
+- Dynamic website with tagging system and a full featured public API.
 - Browser (Firefox/Chromium) extensions to see other similar sites in this collection like the one you're in right now.
 - CLI tool to access the collection from the terminal.

-### Support this project
+### Support

 If you find this helpful, consider making a contribution: `1BbVzfZ164GUrwKKrSifddxTFuoNfdJorJ`